 Why It Works

-- Par-cooking the apples to 160°F (71°C) sets their pectin into a form that is more stable, helping them retain their shape while remaining tender as they bake.
+- Par-cooking the apples to 160°F (71°C) sets their pectin into a more stable form, helping them retain their shape while remaining tender as they bake.

 - Cornstarch and sugar help thicken the juices into a gooey syrup, while lemon juice gives it a bright flavor.